yutakasugiura/public_comment/README.md

  ## Convert from markdown to HTML

  - You can convert from markdown to HTML, because of note do not support md.
-Before you vote note, execute command by node.js with typescript.
+ - When you vote note, execute command `npm run md` by node.js with typescript.

 ```
 // environment settings